Changelog

 There are older versions of the Forge MtG RE for Android that run on versions of Android older than Android 9 (Pie).
 This is an alternative if you are not running a modern Android OS but of course, such versions of the RE do not have cards from the latest sets, functionalities that were implemented recently, and so on.
 If that is okay, then when selecting the Forge version in the instructions below, just try older ones until you find one that works with your device and Android version.

-As far as I’m aware, the Forge apk (Android package) is not distributed via any well known app store (e.g., Google’s Play Store, F-Droid), so you will need to download and install it from the official website.
+(Android package) is not distributed via any well known app store (e.g., Google’s Play Store, F-Droid), so you will need to download and install it from the official website.
 In addition, the app requires storage permission in order to function, so once we have installed it, we need to manually add such permission for it to work.
 If that sounds good and you want to give it a try, then follow these steps:

-1. Grab your Android device.
+- Grab your Android device.

-2. We need to allow our Internet Browser (and possibly, File Manager) to install apps from unknown sources.
+- We need to allow our Internet Browser (and possibly, File Manager) to install apps from unknown sources.
 By default, such option is disabled.
 To enable it, go to Settings and search for ‘unknown source’, then follow the options to allow your Internet browser of choice (e.g., DuckDuckGo, Chrome) to install apps from unknown sources.

-3. Navigate to the cardforge.org website (see below) to download the latest Forge apk.
-First, you need to find the latest Forge version available (e.g., 1.6.53).
-Then, find the corresponding directory that ends with three additional numbers (1.6.53.001) and enter in whichever one is the highest for the last Forge version (004).
-Inside such subdirectory, there should be an apk file that you can download and then install.
+- Navigate to the cardforge.org website (see below) to download the latest Forge apk.
+First, you need to find the latest Forge version available (e.g.,

-5. Search for the Forge app icon in your home screen or app list.
+and follow instructions to install Forge.
+When done, close the install window. - Search for the Forge app icon in your home screen or app list.
 Then go into its App info > Permissions and allow it access to Files and media (or Storage, depending on which Android version you are running).

-6. Now, open the Forge app and follow instructions to download the assets (main images, sounds, etc.) and when done, it should ask you to restart the application.
+- Now, open the Forge app and follow instructions to download the assets (main images, sounds, etc.) and when done, it should ask you to restart the application.

-7. (Optional.)
+- (Optional.)
 Once the application is up an running, go to its Settings and check the option to download missing art on demand, just like we’ve done with the desktop release, and the go to the Settings > Files tab and download the Quests, Achievements, etc., missing images as well.

-8. That is it!
+- That is it!
 Enjoy Forge on your mobile.

 Card scripting

-In the res/cardsfolder/ directory of your Forge for desktop application, you will find a compressed directory containing a txt file for each MtG card supported by the Forge RE.
+file for each MtG card supported by the Forge RE.
 Those files are card scripts that tell Forge how each card works via parameters for the various properties, effects, and abilities that each card might have.
 Take, for example, the card Fyndhorn Elves:

-and its script (res/cardsfolder/f/fyndhorn_elves):
+and its script (res/cardsfolder/f/fyndhorn_elves

 Name:Fyndhorn Elves